yast/yast-yast2/doc/etc-and-usr-etc.md

 * The new [config_files_api](https://github.com/config-files-api/config_files_api) (a.k.a.
 CFA) API.
 * The [good old agents](https://github.com/yast/yast-core/), which are spread through all YaST codebase (search for `.scr`) files.

+It means that we need to adapt CFA classes and agents to the new scenario.
+The next section proposes a simple solution which we have just implemented to handle modifications to `sysctl` settings and, the last one, proposes a complex but more general solution.

+## A Simple Solution for `sysctl.conf`

+In a nutshell, jsc#SLE-9077 states that `/etc/sysctl.conf` should not be modified.
+So if you want to modify any `sysctl` setting, you should drop a file in `/etc/sysctl.d` containing the new values.

+As a first step, we have added a {Yast2::CFA::Sysctl} class which offers an API to sysctl settings.
+This new class uses `/etc/sysctl.d/50-yast.conf` instead of `/etc/sysctl.conf` to write the configuration.
+Moreover, it removes known keys from the original `/etc/sysctl.conf` to avoid confusion.

+The main limitation of this approach is that YaST will only read a set of known keys but, as it uses its own file to write them, it should not be a big problem at all.

+## An Elaborated Proposal

 ### Extending CFA